What’s more to see - Panda, Tibet and Chengdu, Sichuan

 Please note that your passport must be valid for at least six months after entry.

-Participants must book their flight in to Chengdu Shuangliu International Airport (CTU) with arrival no later than 1Nov 2017 12:00 p.m.
+Participants must book their flight in to Chengdu Shuangliu International Airport (CTU) .

 Your departure from China can be arranged as you prefer, but kindly note that the optional departure transfer only goes to Chengdu Shuangliu International Airport (CTU).